 There’s even a catering service on-site, and all the food they serve is grown right there.

-The Stronger Roots Initiative
+The Stronger Roots initiative

-Stronger Roots encapsulates the essence of MUD and Platt Fields Market Garden, bringing together asylum seekers, refugees, and community members of all ages, and liberating them from the isolation often experienced in their new environment.
 These weekly sessions provide a platform for celebrating diverse cultures, their culinary traditions, and the art of cultivating food together.

 Participants cook and share recipes, as well as stories from their homelands, creating a sense of home and purpose in a foreign land.

-As one participant, Evelyne, expresses, “When I see the greenery of the garden it improves my mental well-being.
-I have struggles in life, and when I have a place like this, I feel at home.
-I feel safe and that I can share my struggles and have conversations about them.”
+As one participant, Evelyne, expressed: “When I see the greenery of the garden it improves my mental well-being.

 With generous donations, they aim to continue running the weekly sessions for 30-40 people, covering travel expenses, providing nature crafts, gardening, food growing, and cooking sessions, as well as offering warm meals that resonate with each participant’s cultural heritage.